TefiC/100DaysOfCode/README.md

   - Started the applied accessibility section on FreeCodeCamp.

   **Thoughts**: I really like FreeCodeCamp's curriculum, and I'm very excited to start working on the projects.
 The last few days I worked on answering questions on MITx 6.00.1x's discussion forums (the new session just started) and I solved a few HackerRank challenges.
 (I'm loving HackerRank).

+### Day 4 - January 27th, 2019.
+  - Completed the Applied Accesibility module on FreeCodeCamp.
+  - Completed the Responsive Web Design Principles module on FreeCodeCamp.

+  **Thoughts**: I really liked these modules.
+I'm looking forward to implement accessibility features into my web apps.
+Term 3 at UoPeople starts this thursday 31st, and I'm really looking forward to take Programming Fundamentals.